The following is to serve as a helpful guideline but please feel free to call or e-mail if you have any further questions. Our team is here to help!

 Will there be any access to a satellite phone?
 If yes then what would be the charges for usage?

-In Europe, there is no need to use a satellite phone as you will find that there is cell phone coverage in most of the towns and mountain huts that we utilise (with the exception of the Vittorio Emanuele Hut).
-Your guide will also stay in touch with our European Coordinator in Chamonix with updates on the trip.
-It is very easy to purchase a European SIM card but do remember if using a French SIM in Italy, you will be charged international rates and vice versa.
+In Europe, there is no need to use a satellite phone as you will find that there is cell phone coverage in most of the towns and mountain huts that we utilise (with the exception of Vittorio Emmanuele Hut).
+Your guide will also stay in touch with our European coordinator in Chamonix, with updates on the trip.
+It is very easy to purchase a European SIM Card, but do remember if using a French SIM in Italy you will be charged international rates and vice versa.

 I want to contact my friend or relative, who is on one of your trips, how can I reach them?